SynergyKit/synergykit-sdk-nodejs/README.md

 <img src="https://synergykit.blob.core.windows.net/synergykit/synergykitlogo.png" alt="Synergykit" title="Synergykit" width="33%">
 </p>

-<p>Backend as a Service Synergykit for <strong>fast and simple mobile/web/desktop applications development</strong>.
+<p>Backend as a Service SynergyKit for <strong>fast and simple mobile/web/desktop applications development</strong>.
 SynergyKit allows enterpreneurs implement an idea to project fast and low cost like Lean Startup, validates and runs product.</p>

 <p>We know how hard can be to work with untried API, so we prepared SDKs for mostly used platforms.</p>